ashvernon/best-time-to-mars/README.md

 MIT License.
 You are free to use, modify, and distribute this project.

 👨‍🚀 Author
-Created with curiosity and caffeine by Your Name.
+Created with curiosity and caffeine by Ash.
-🌌 Inspired by exploration, powered by Python.

 yaml
 Copy